0%

 Manifest

-Activate powerful once-per-turn abilities and effects from your Nobles and active Spirits.
+Activate powerful once-per-turn effects from your Nobles and active Spirits.

 Manifest Action Example